LuminesenceProject/LumiOS/README.md

 - All modifications must be clearly disclosed to the user on the loading screen.
 - A direct link to the modified source code must be provided.
 - You agree to all future versions of the terms

-### Notes
-This version will only receive updates for bug fixes and will not include new features or enhancements.